-Aline has a Law degree from the Universidade de Juiz de Fora (Brazil).
+Aline has a Law degree.
 She has worked in consumer protection and civil law and is currently continuing her education to work as a civil servant.
 Aline discovered fandom back when Harry Potter was taking over the world and never left.
-You can find her under the fannish identity of LilyC at AO3 and on Tumblr.
 She joined the OTW in 2013 as a tag wrangler and slowly got involved in other parts of the organization; she’s now staff in Support and Translation.
 In Support, she’s addressed concerns, questions and feedback from users; in Translation, she manages over 150 volunteers and has completed projects with strict timelines in an atmosphere of constant and productive team-wide communication.

 1. Why did you decide to run for election to the Board?

 I believe I have valuable experience to bring to the Board as a member of several OTW committees and liaison to yet another.
 It’s useful to have people from a variety of committees on the Board; different teams have different experiences and needs, and bringing in people who have had contact with how work is getting done successfully in various projects will help Board have a broader perspective on the OTW and its committees.